faizan-m/faizan-m.github.io/quirks.md

   </div>

   <div class="cell cell--auto">
   I started fencing sophomore year of college without any prior experience.
 Fencing is fascinating to me for its fast-paced strategy and reliance on quick reflexes.
-Though I am still very much a new-comer to this sport, I have had the opportunity to participate in some tournaments on behalf of the Tufts Fencing Foil Squad.
+Though I am still very much a new-comer to this sport, I have had the opportunity to participate in some tournaments on behalf of the Foil Squad at Tufts Fencing Club.
   </div>

   </div>